TomJB1/my-website-jekyll/_posts/published/2025-04-19-Adventures in web crawling.md

 ---
 If you've seen BrandisBot (+https://tombrandis.uk) in your logs, don't worry I'm not out to steal your blog or train AI.
 I'm trying to create a search engine.

-<i>If you don't want me to crawl you ever (I'm probably not as nice as some other bots) either email me at <a href="mailto:tom@tombrandis.uk">tom@tombrandis.uk</a> or add me to your robots.txt, which I do obey.
+<aside>If you don't want me to crawl you ever (I'm probably not as nice as some other bots) either email me at <a href="mailto:tom@tombrandis.uk">tom@tombrandis.uk</a> or add me to your robots.txt, which I do obey.
 Please don't block my IP because then I won't be able to view your website.
-Also sorry for all the recrawls because I messed stuff up especially for the first couple of sites.</i>
+Also sorry for all the recrawls because I messed stuff up especially for the first couple of sites.</aside>

 I wrote a very flimsy scraper in python.